Lines on $p$-adic and real cubic surfaces: Heuristics for the - adic Numbers

 \subsection{Experiments for \texorpdfstring{$p=7$}~}

+For each probability measure $\mu$ on the space of cubic surfaces, we can obtain a probability measure $\pi^{(\mu)}$ on the set $\{0,1,2,3,5,7,9,15,27\}$ of possible line counts, where $\pi^{(\mu)}_{i}$ records the probability under $\mu$ that a cubic surface contains $i$ lines.
+In general, given the measure $\mu$, it is quite hard to determine the distribution $(\pi^{(\mu)}_{i})$, even for the probability distributions defined in \cref{Sec:3}.
+Hence, we sample a large number of cubic surfaces under each measure and use Monte--Carlo estimation to get an idea of how this distribution looks like for the measures we defined above.

-We investigated each of the above measures experimentally by sampling $10^5$ instances of smooth cubic surfaces and the corresponding number of lines.
-The latter is determined using Gr\"obner basis techniques, or rather Lemma~\ref{lem:NumberOfLines} for the blow-up measure.
+We investigated each of the above measures experimentally by sampling $10^5$ instances of smooth cubic surfaces and counting the corresponding number of lines.
+The latter is accomplished by using Gr\"obner basis techniques, or rather Lemma~\ref{lem:NumberOfLines} for the blow-up measure.
 The resulting distributions on the number of lines are depicted in Table~\ref{tab:p-adicResults}.
 The code we used for sampling surfaces and counting lines can be found at (\ref{eq:link_for_code}).